 Should one start enjoying life earlier and not worry about student-loans?
 Oh, Yes.
 One could start earning right after high school.
-In extraordinary circumstances, one can earn yearly six figures.
-Even there are examples of millionaires who did not have higher education.
+In extraordinary circumstances, one can earn six figures per year.
+There are even examples of millionaires who did not have higher education.
 However, exceptions are never good examples.
-They are what they are, exceptions.
+They are what they are — “exceptions”.

 What is the relationship between well-paying jobs and higher education?

-Most jobs that pay above minimum salary need one to possess a senior high school diploma at the absolute minimum.
+Most jobs that pay above minimum salary need one to have a senior high school diploma at the absolute minimum.
 Nevertheless, in certain areas, experience is valued far greater than education.
 However, education is critical to get hired in the first place that leads to the experience.
 Higher education is also necessary for promotion and getting paid more.

 The story of John and Jane

 Let me describe a hypothetical scenario.
 John Doe and Jane Doe graduated from the same high school.
-John decides to go for a job right after the completion of high school and Jane decides to go for a bachelor’s degree in a state university.
+Upon completion of high school, John decides to go for a job.
+Jane decides to go for a bachelor’s degree at a state university.